antichainalysis/xmr-churner/README.md

 </div>

 # Description
 `moneroc` is a tool designed for automating the process of distributing funds between multiple Monero accounts and **churning** them (i.e., transferring funds between accounts multiple times) in the same wallet using monero-wallet-rpc.
 It interacts with the Monero RPC server to create new accounts, distribute funds, churn, and shuffle balances.
-The goal is to enhance the **privacy and transaction obfuscation**, making it mroe difficult to trace the origin and flow of funds. `moneroc` accomplishes this by leveraging **Monero's ring signature privacy** and simulating the **natural fund movements** with randomized delays between transactions.
+The goal is to enhance the **privacy and transaction obfuscation**, making it more difficult to trace the origin and flow of funds. `moneroc` accomplishes this by leveraging **Monero's ring signature privacy** and simulating the **natural fund movements** with randomized delays between transactions.

 `moneroc` is designed for:
 * **Obfuscating the source of funds** by introducing multiple decoy addresses that get mixed into future transactions, utilizing **ring signatures** to obscure transaction origins.